Healthcare Transition Services

 Phased Care Pathway

-• Phase 1 — Pre-Departure (6–8 wks): Readiness assessment, EF bootcamp, sleep plan (CBT-I if indicated), medication reconciliation, ADA/504 documentation, campus resources map.
+• Phase 1 — Pre-Departure (6–8 wks): Readiness assessment, EF bootcamp, sleep plan (CBT-I if indicated), med reconciliation, ADA/504 docs, campus resources map.

-• Phase 2 — Campus Launch (first 6–12 wks): Weekly/biweekly coaching for routines, task initiation, anxiety skills, roommate/problem-solving, safety/crisis plan, adherence checks.
+• Phase 2 — Campus Launch (first 6–12 wks): Weekly coaching for routines, anxiety skills, safety plan, adherence checks.

-• Phase 3 — Sustain & Optimize (ongoing): Monthly follow-ups, relapse prevention, academic check-ins, medication & sleep optimization, warm handoff to adult providers as needed.
+• Phase 3 — Sustain & Optimize: Monthly follow-ups, relapse prevention, warm handoff to adult providers as needed.

 • EF & Function: BDEFS short form; academic metrics (attendance, deadlines).